nurfish006/city-mystery-ai/README.md

-Here's the cleaned-up README without the Vercel references and screenshot:

 # 🌍 City Mystery AI Explorer

 An interactive geography mystery game where players guess cities based on AI-generated clues.
 Built with Next.js, Supabase, and modern web technologies.